 Applications to the Maurice R. Greenberg World Fellows Program are accepted from across sectors and around the world.
 Each class of Fellows is a unique group: geographically balanced, and representative of a wide range of professions, talents, and perspectives.
 The program runs annually from mid-August to mid-December.
 Fellows are expected to be in residence at Yale for the duration of the program.
-Apply now.

 To be eligible, applicants must:

 - be in the mid-career stage Fellows are at least five, and typically not more than 20, years into their careers, with demonstrated professional accomplishments at a regional, national or international level, and a clear indication of future contributions and excellence.
 The average age of a Greenberg World Fellow is 39, though there is no minimum or maximum age limit.

 - be fluent in English An excellent command of the English language is essential.

 - be a citizen of a country other than the United States While dual citizens are eligible, preference is given to candidates whose work is focused outside the US.

 - An established record of extraordinary achievement and integrity;